5. Adding a subgraph

 Sending a query

-With both soundtrack and recipe data at our fingertips, are you itching to put the power of our to the test?
+Data for both reviews and listings are at our fingertips; are you itching to put the power of our to the test?
 Let's try sending a that involves both .

 studio.apollographql.com

-The play button beside the recipe field outlined
+The play button beside the allReviews field outlined

 This will open up Explorer with the Documentation tab showing the and what we can use to build our .